tareqimbasher/NetPad/README.md

     * ...and more
 * Plugins

+---

 ## Tech Stack :computer:

+* .NET Core
 * Electron.NET ([github](https://github.com/ElectronNET/Electron.NET))
-* ASP.NET Core
 * Aurelia 2 ([docs](https://docs.aurelia.io/))

+### How it works: In a nutshell

+NetPad runs an ASP.NET web app that hosts a web-based user interface.
+It can be packaged as an Electron desktop app or served and accessed on any browser.

-When the Electron app is started, it launches an ASP.NET Core backend that serves the Aurelia SPA app.
-Communication between the SPA and ASP.NET Core backend occurs via REST API calls and SignalR.
+Communication between the user interface and the ASP.NET backend occurs via HTTP calls and SignalR.

 ## Development